 How to Check If AI Is Recommending Your Business Right Now

 That gap is a problem.
 AI-powered search is growing fast.
 Gartner estimates that by 2026, traditional search traffic will drop 25% as consumers shift to AI assistants for recommendations.
-If you run a dental practice, law firm, real estate brokerage, or any local service business in Canada, the question isn’t whether AI matters.
+If you run a dental practice, law firm, or any local service business in Canada, the question isn’t whether AI matters.
 It’s whether AI is already sending potential clients somewhere else.

 The good news: you can check your AI visibility right now, in about 10 minutes, without any special tools.